What Is The Bhikkhu Patimokkha or Buddhist Monk Rules?

 Ko pana, bhante, hetu, ko paccayo yena etarahi bahutarāni ceva sikkhāpadāni honti appatarā ca bhikkhū aññāya saṇṭhahantī”ti?

-**And what is the cause, what is the reason why these days there are more training rules and fewer enlightened mendicants?”**“Evametaṃ, bhaddāli, hoti sattesu hāyamānesu, saddhamme antaradhāyamāne, bahutarāni ceva sikkhāpadāni honti appatarā ca bhikkhū aññāya saṇṭhahantīti.
+“And what is the cause, what is the reason why these days there are more training rules and fewer enlightened mendicants?”“Evametaṃ, bhaddāli… saddhamme antaradhāyamāne… appatarā ca bhikkhū aññāya saṇṭhahantīti.”

-**“That’s how it is, Bhaddāli.
-When sentient beings are in decline and the true teaching is disappearing there are more training rules and fewer enlightened mendicants.Bhaddāli Sutta MN 65
+“That’s how it is, Bhaddāli.
+When sentient beings are in decline and the true teaching is disappearing, there are more training rules and fewer enlightened mendicants.”Bhaddāli Sutta MN 65

-The rules were made one by one, as needed, as time went on.
-The Buddha’s early students automatically followed proper vinaya.
-They knew what monks should do, and followed it.
-Because of that, there was no need for rules.
-However, after the first 20 years, monks with less past life pāramī ordained and started breaking the common sense unwritten code of conduct.
+After about 20 years, monks with less past-life pāramī ordained and started breaking the unwritten code of conduct.
 The first rules to come were the Pārājikā rules.
-Later the other rules were formulated to make 227 rules plus the very small khandhaka rules found in the Mahāvagga and Cūḷavagga vinaya texts.
+Later the other rules were formulated to make 227 rules plus smaller khandhaka rules found in the Mahāvagga and Cūḷavagga vinaya texts.

-There is a mention in three suttas about “having more than 150 rules” for the Pātimokkha.
+There is mention in three suttas about “having more than 150 rules” for the Pātimokkha.
 Some rogue monks believe that the Pātimokkha should therefore only have 150 rules.
-However, just as the suttas were made over a long period of time, so too were the accumulation of the rules.
-Furthermore, the words, sādhikam diyaddhasikkhāpadasatam are defined as:
+However, just as the suttas were made over a long period of time, so too was the accumulation of the rules.

-sādhikam = more than, in excess of
+- sādhikam = more than, in excess of

-diyaddhasikkhāpadasatam = the numerical number150.
+- diyaddhasikkhāpadasatam = the number 150

 Na me, bhikkhave, tesu bhikkhūsu anusāsanī karaṇīyā ahosi;

-**I didn’t have to keep on instructing those mendicants;**satuppādakaraṇīyameva me, bhikkhave, tesu bhikkhūsu ahosi.
+“I didn’t have to keep on instructing those mendicants.”satuppādakaraṇīyameva me, bhikkhave, tesu bhikkhūsu ahosi.

-New and Full moon days are Uposatha Days
+New and Full moon days are Uposatha Days.

-Confessor: Ahaṃ bhante, sabba āpattiyo āvikaromī, Venerable Sir, I disclose all of my offenses in the open.
+Confessor: Ahaṃ bhante, sabba āpattiyo āvikaromī — “Venerable Sir, I disclose all of my offenses in the open.”

 Acknowledger: Sādhu!
 Sādhu!
 Sādhu!

-Confessor: Ahaṃ bhante sambahulā nānā-vatthukāyo āpattiyo
+Confessor: Ahaṃ bhante sambahulā nānā-vatthukāyo āpattiyo āpanno.

-āpanno.
 Tā paṭidesemi.

-Venerable Sir, I confess all of the various offenses to you.
+“Venerable Sir, I confess all of the various offenses to you.”

-Acknowledger: Passasi āvuso?
-Do you see your offense?
+Acknowledger: Passasi āvuso? — “Do you see your offense?”

-Confessor: Āma bhante, passāmi.
-Yes I see.
+Confessor: Āma bhante, passāmi. — “Yes, I see.”

-Acknowledger**:** Āyatim āvuso saṃvareyyāsi.
-Will you not do this in the future?
+Acknowledger: Āyatim āvuso saṃvareyyāsi. — “Will you not do this in the future?”

-Confessor**:** Sādhu suṭṭhu bhante saṃvarissāmi.
-(Three times.)
-Yes, I will not do this in the future.
+Confessor: Sādhu suṭṭhu bhante saṃvarissāmi.
+(Three times.) — “Yes, I will not do this in the future.”

-A monk who has money or has items bought with monk-owned-money on him, in his kuti or held by a friend cannot honestly purify his offenses with the above statements.
 The confession requires him to agree to stop doing such actions and relinquish what needs to be relinquished.
-If he doesn’t, his purifying confession of light rules are not complete if the nissaggi items still remain.
+If he doesn’t, his purifying confession of light rules is not complete if the nissaggiya items still remain.

-Confession, Pa Auk Monastery in 2014 Photo by Klaus
+Confession, Pa Auk Monastery in 2014 Photo by Klaus.

 The Pātimokkha is recited in full here: